Skip to main content

 2. Find the interview stage you want a scorecard for and click Configure Scorecard.

-3. Fill in the four sections below.
+3. Fill in any of the four sections below.
 All are optional — the final decision (Strong Yes / Yes / No / Strong No) is always included automatically.

 Interview Instructions